EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 #. *Monosubloci* are gathered together into *monosubloci holders*, ie the seeds for the gene loci.
 Monosubloci holder have more lenient parameters to group transcripts, as the first phase should have already discarded most chimeras.
 Once a holder is created by a single *monosublocus*, any subsequent candidate *monosublocus* will be integrated only if the following conditions are satisfied:
     * if the candidate is monoexonic, its exon must overlap at least one exon of a transcript already present in the holder
     * if the candidate is multiexonic and the holder contains only monoexonic transcripts, apply the same criterion, ie check whether its exons overlap the exons of at least one of the transcripts already present
-    * if the candidate is multiexonic and the holder contains multiexonic transcripts, check whether its introns overlap the introns of at least one of the transcripts in the holder.
+    * if the candidate is multiexonic and the holder contains multiexonic transcripts, check whether one of the following conditions is satisfied:
+        * at least one intron of the candidate overlaps with an intron of a transcript in the holder
+        * at least one intron of the candidate is completely contained within an exon of a transcript in the holder
+        * at least one intron of a transcript in the holder is completely contained within an exon of a transcript in the holder.
+   Optionally, it is possible to tell Mikado to use a simpler algorithm, and integrate together all transcripts that share exon space.
+Such a simpler algorithm risks, however, chaining together multiple loci - especially in small, compact genomes.
 #.
 Once the holders are created, apply the same scoring and selection procedure of the sublocus selection step.
 The winning transcripts are assigned to the final *loci*.
 These are called the *primary transcripts of the loci*.
 #.
 Once the loci are created, track back to the original transcripts of the superlocus:
     #. discard any transcript overlapping more than one locus, as these are probably chimeras.